rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Icons of Mary

 Icons of Mary are extremely popular (second only to Christ) yet are sometimes the source of controversy and misunderstanding between well-meaning Christians.
-Even today, accusations of "Mary worship" resound from protestants.
+Even today, accusations of "Mary worship" resound from protestants (iconoclasts and otherwise).

 If anyone is deserving of honor (veneration), it is the mother of Christ, the Theotokos.